An equivariant compactification for adjoint reductive group schemes: Descent

 \subsection{Effectivity of descent datum}

 A descent datum for a projective scheme, in general, is not effective (see \cite[08KE]{stacks-project}).
 In order to make our descent datum effective, we are going to construct an ample line bundle compatible with the descent datum $\varphi$.
-To do this, we need the following combinatorial lemma on root data.